Section I specialist school — the platform drafts your pack | EHCP Clarity

 Quick answer

 You have a statutory right under section 38 CFA 2014 to request a maintained special school, special academy, or section 41 independent special school.
-The LA must name it unless: (1) it is unsuitable to your child's age, ability, aptitude or SEN; (2) it would be incompatible with efficient education of others; or (3) it would be incompatible with efficient use of resources.
-Cost alone is not a refusal ground — it must be evaluated against what the LA proposes to spend.
+The local authority must name it unless: (1) it is unsuitable to your child's age, ability, aptitude or SEN; (2) it would be incompatible with efficient education of others; or (3) it would be incompatible with efficient use of resources.
+Cost alone is not a refusal ground — it must be evaluated against what the local authority proposes to spend.

 Section 38 of the Children and Families Act 2014 sets out the right to request a placement.
 Parents (and young people aged 16+) can request: